Shrinks99/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 Let's begin by exploring a specific question: Do European cities tend to form stronger sister-city relationships with cities in the same country, cities in other EU countries, or cities outside the EU?
 To investigate this, we can create a bar plot that visualizes the percentage of destination cities falling into these three categories.

-In ggplot2,https://en.wikipedia.org/wiki/Exploratory_data_analysiswe begin with the following code:
+In ggplot2, we begin with the following code:

 ```